getflourish/Sketch-Style-Inventory/README.md

 You can change keyboard shortcuts using [Sketch Plugin Monster](https://github.com/PeachScript/sketch-plugin-monster), the native System Preferences, or by editing the `manifest.json`

-### Generate

-This command can generate artboards that collect all colors, text styles and symbols of a document.
+## Style Inventory
+Generate a visual style sheet with all colors, text styles and symbols that you are using.
+This will help you to get an overview of your used styles so you can merge styles that are very similar.

 Choose what you want to generate in the configurator.
-The artboards will be generated on a new page called "Style Inventory".
+The inventory will be generated on a new page called "Style Inventory".

 **Shortcut:** `ctrl` + `⌘` + `⌥` + `I`

 ![Generate dialog](https://dl.dropboxusercontent.com/u/974773/_keepalive/Style%20Inventory/generate.gif)

+## Name Color Swatch
+If you want to organize your colors, you can name color swatches (groups) on the color inventory artboard.
+The plugin uses the following naming convention for palettes and colors:

+Colors as part of a palette:

+- `Brand > Primary`
+- `Grays > 80`

+A single color, not part of a palette:

+- `Some Color`

+You can rename the generated color swatches, or use the plugin that will show a dialog where you can enter the color name.

 ### Export